 To create a serene atmosphere, Angie thought about how people would use the rooms.

 - She made sure to fill it with soft, homey touches like throw blankets and sheepskin pillows.

 - Crew hooks make it easy to hang up a suit coat or a blazer.

 - Employees could do a quick touch-up with help from the Loft mirror before leaving the space.

 - Soft lighting was also a consideration.
 To infuse a soft, soothing glow into the rooms, Angie added ourSmokebush pendant with dimmers.

 - Larger pieces like the Harper recliner, Jasper chaise and Eos swivel chair were also intentional.
 All incredibly comfortable, they’re easy to get in and out of and are made with low-maintenance fabrics.

 - The Moro cabinet was also strategic so that each person could have a shelf, allowing them to keep whatever personal items they may need or want while in the space.

 “Everyone at Mesirow was so easy and gracious to work with,” she noted.
-And continued: “It reminded me how much a company can care for its employees, which is the same way I feel about Room & Board.
+And she continued: “It reminded me how much a company should care for its employees, which is the same way I feel about Room & Board.
 But to see that translated into this ultra-business financial world – it made me feel so warm.”